ShuklaGroup/TLMutation/README.md

 ```

-## 3. Transfer the weights to the target protein model
+## 3. Unsupervised transfer between proteins: Transfer the weights to the target protein model

 First and as a comparison, we will evaluate how the model will fair without transfer learning.